hpc/pavilion2/docs/README.txt

  -  Pavilion runs at version 2.7 of Python, so if necessary, add the correct python bin early into the PATH search sequence.
- -  set the Pavilion output log environment variable PV_LOG, if not set will default to /tmp/$USER/pth.log.
+ -  set the Pavilion output log environment variable PV_LOG, if not set will default to /tmp/$USER/pav.log.

-  At this point you should be able to run "pth -h"
+  At this point you should be able to run "pav -h"

  - Pavilion is centered around the idea of a user defined test suite.
 Therefore, you need to create a user test suite config file with at least one test (or job) stanza in it.
 An example exists in the docs directory.